 Umberto, played by the non-professional actor Carlo Battisti, has been a public servant for more than 30 years.

-He joins a protest demanding a modest increase in his pension.
-But this single act of defiance sees him literally driven away by the authorities.
-Tail between his legs, he knows that no means to pay the rent means no roof to cover his head.
+He joins a protest demanding a modest increase in the state pension.
+But this single act of defiance sees him literally driven away, tail between legs.

-His inner life is stripped bare – just like the room he has lodged in for 20 years, before he is finally booted out.
+His inner life is then stripped bare – just like the room he has lodged in for 20 years, before he is finally unhoused.

-His brutalisation slowly passes from the literal to the symbolic – for, as the poet put it, “humankind cannot bear very much reality”.
+His estrangement passes slowly from the literal to the symbolic – for, as the poet put it, “humankind cannot bear very much reality”.

-With no one to help, he is left to wander the streets – just like a dog... just like his dog, Flike, that had earlier wound up in the municipal compound, where each day counts down to state-sponsored oblivion.
+With no one to help, he is left to wander the streets like a dog.
+His own dog, Flike, had earlier wound up in the municipal compound, where each day counts down to state-sponsored oblivion.

 And this is where we are struck by the forked lightning that we find in the stories of Heinrich von Kleist or the films of David Lynch.